PottierLoic/Fractouille/COMMANDS.md

 - `iterations <count>`
   Set the maximum number of iterations for fractal computation.
 Higher values increase detail but may slow rendering.

-- `zoom <factor>`
+- `zoom <zoom_level>`
-  Sets the zoom factor for the fractal view.
+  Sets the zoom level for the fractal view.

 - `set <type>`
   Sets the fractal set type.
-Available types: mandelbrot, julia, burningship
+Available types: mandelbrot, julia, burningship, phoenix

 - `record <width> <height> <start> <end> <speed>` Record frames of specified size from `start` to `end` zoom level.
 Can then be used to make a video using external tools.